WindNewsToday

 Why Grid Code & Interconnection Expertise Matters in 2025

-The U.S. grid is rapidly evolving.
-As wind and solar assets grow, ensuring grid code compliance and interconnection performance has become critical for reliability.
-ISOs and RTOs like ERCOT, PJM, CAISO, and ISO-NE now require wind and hybrid plants to meet rigorous technical standards that balance renewable output with grid stability.
+The U.S. grid is changing quickly.
+As wind and solar resources increase, ensuring that grid codes are followed and interconnection performance is strong is vital for reliability.
+ISOs and RTOs like ERCOT, PJM, CAISO, and ISO-NE now require wind and hybrid plants to meet strict technical standards.
+These standards help balance renewable energy output with grid stability.

-This is where Vestas’ Senior Engineer – Grid Code & Interconnection plays a key role.
-You’ll ensure inverter-based resources (IBRs) meet performance standards, work with NERC and IEEE committees, and shape the grid codes that define the renewable future.
+This is where Vestas’ Senior Engineer, Grid Code & Interconnection, plays an important role.
+You will ensure that inverter-based resources (IBRs) meet performance standards.
+You will work with NERC and IEEE committees and help shape the grid codes that will guide the renewable future.

-At its core, this role is about bridging regulation, design, and innovation — transforming policy requirements into high-performance renewable systems.
+At its heart, this role connects regulation, design, and innovation.
+It turns policy requirements into high-performing renewable systems.

-As a Senior Engineer – Grid Code & Interconnection, you will:
+As a Wind Energy Engineer Jobs USA – Grid Code & Interconnection, you will:

-Develop and interpret technical standards for inverter-based resource interconnection.
+– Develop and interpret technical standards for interconnection of inverter-based resources.

-Monitor regulatory and market developments and turn them into actionable engineering strategies.
+– Monitor regulatory and market changes and turn them into actionable engineering plans.

-Support interconnection studies using advanced modeling tools like PSS/E, PSCAD, TSAT, and DIgSILENT PowerFactory.
+– Support interconnection studies using modeling tools like PSS/E, PSCAD, TSAT, and DIgSILENT PowerFactory.

-Engage with utilities, ISOs, and regulatory bodies to resolve grid code challenges.
+– Engage with utilities, ISOs, and regulatory bodies to solve grid code challenges.

-This is a hybrid of technical depth and leadership — ideal for engineers who thrive at the intersection of regulation, technology, and strategic decision-making.
+This position blends technical knowledge and leadership.
+It is ideal for engineers who excel at the crossroads of regulation, technology, and strategic decision-making.

 Qualifications & Expertise

-10+ years of experience in grid interconnection, power systems engineering, or renewable energy.
+– At least 10 years working hands-on in grid interconnection, power systems engineering, or renewable energy.

-Proficiency in simulation and control tools such as PSCAD, PSS/E, or PowerFactory.
+– You can run simulations and use control tools like PSCAD, PSS/E, or PowerFactory.

-When you join Vestas, you’re not just taking a job — you’re joining a mission to create a sustainable future powered by wind.
+When you join Vestas, you’re signing on for more than just a job.
+You’re joining a team that’s building a future powered by wind and sustainability.

 The Bigger Picture: Houston and the Renewable Grid Transition